Echeveria elegans Rose

 This species is native to the semi-desert regions of Mexico.

-Echeveria elegans is a popular succulent that forms compact rosettes of fleshy, spoon-shaped, and pale bluish-green leaves.
+Echeveria elegans is a popular succulent that forms compact rosettes of spoon-shaped pale bluish-green leaves.
 It is a variable species with several forms that have only minor differences in the size and shape of leaves and the color of flowers.
 Leaves are thick, fleshy, up to 2.6 inches (6 cm) long, and up to 0.8 inches (2 cm) wide.
 They can take on a lovely pink blush if grown in bright sunlight.
 The plant offsets freely and forms a dense carpet of rosettes over time.
-It sends up slender, pinkish stems, up to 1 foot (30 cm) tall, which bear pinkish-red flowers tipped with yellow from late winter to mid-summer.
+The rosettes send up slender, up to 1 foot (30 cm) tall, pinkish stems that bear pinkish-red flowers tipped with yellow from late winter to mid-summer.

 How to Grow and Care for Echeveria elegans